CRAFT

 Fabrication: Zé

-Zé is in charge of the fabrication department at the De La Espada factory.
+Zé is in charge of the fabrication department at the De La Espada workshop.
 He specialises in traditional carpentry, and oversees the creation of select components, as well as the preparation of raw materials including solid wood, laminated wood, engineered board, and moulded plywood.
 This involves the use of classic machines including table saws, spindle moulders, and vacuum and gluing presses, among many others.
 Once prepared, the materials are passed on to the CNC machining and assembly areas where they are shaped and joined.
 The efficacy of Computer Aided Machinery relies on perfectly prepared materials, and Zé’s 27 years of experience and eye for precision allow him to achieve such high standards of workmanship.
 He is passionate about his craft, so much so, that in his free time he builds furniture for family and friends in his own home workshop, with an emphasis on hand craft.